What is ecommerce?

 - A checkout process designed for small screens.

 Happy customers come back – and they bring friends.
-Great support turns one-time buyers into brand advocates.
+Great support turns one-time buyers into your own salesmen.

 Ways to wow customers: